PseudonymExamManager/PseudonymExamManager.github.io/README.md

 - **Data Sorting and Sectioning**: The app sorts students by name and sections them based on the specified section size.
 - **Cover Sheet Generation**: Generates cover sheets for each student with university name, exam date, exam name, department, section number, and a barcode (containing the matriculation number) twice on the sheet.
 - **Grade Entry and Barcode Scanning**: After grading, the department secretariat scans the barcode on the cover sheet to find the correct student by matriculation number and enter the grade into CampusNet.
+- **Section Marking with Horizontal Lines**: Draws horizontal lines on both the section pages and cover pages of a PDF to mark specific cover pages.
+These lines act like tabs, making it easier to quickly find the right page when distributing cover sheets.
+You can also hold the cover sheet against the section page to check if the lines match up, ensuring you have the correct cover page.

 ## Getting Started